Likelihood-free stochastic approximation EM for inference in complex models: The complete likelihood and stochastic approximation EM

 Usually, the simulation step of the hidden trajectory $\bX^{(k)}$ conditionally to the observations $\bY$ cannot be performed directly.
 A standard possibility is to use $M$ ``particles'' from sequential Monte Carlo filters, such as the bootstrap filter \citep{gordon1993novel}, see algorithm \ref{alg:bf}.

 The quantity ESS in algorithm \ref{alg:bf} is the effective sample size (e.g. \citealp{liu2008monte}) often estimated as $ESS(\{w_j^{(m)}\})=1/\sum_{m=1}^M(w_j^{(m)})^2$ and taking values between 1 and $M$, while $\bar{M}\leq M$ is a threshold value that ``activates'' the resampling step, see \cite{Cappe2007} for an introduction to particle filters.
-In addition to the procedure outlined in algorithm \ref{alg:bf}, once the set of normalised weights $\{w_n^{(1)},...,w_n^{(m)}\}$ is available at the end of the bootstrap filter, we sample a single index from the set $\{1,...,M\}$ having associated probabilities $\{w_n^{(1)},...,w_n^{(m)}\}$.
+In addition to the procedure outlined in algorithm \ref{alg:bf}, once the set of normalised weights $\{w_n^{(1)},...,w_n^{(M)}\}$ is available at the end of the bootstrap filter, we sample a single index from the set $\{1,...,M\}$ having associated probabilities $\{w_n^{(1)},...,w_n^{(M)}\}$.
 Denote with $m'$ such index and with $a_j^m$ the ``ancestor'' of the generic $m$th particle sampled at time $t_{j+1}$, with $1\leq a_j^m \leq M$ ($m=1,...,M$, $j=1,...,n$).
 Then we have that particle $m'$ has ancestor $a_{n-1}^{m'}$ and in general particle $m''$ at time $t_{j+1}$ has ancestor $b_j^{m''}:=a_j^{b^{m''}_{j+1}}$, with $b_n^{m'}:=m'$.
 Hence, at the end of algorithm \ref{alg:bf} we can sample $m'$ and construct its genealogy (see also \citealp{andrieu2010particle}): the sequence of states $\{\bX_t\}$ resulting from the genealogy of $m'$ is the chosen path that will be passed to SAEM in algorithm \ref{alg:saem-smc}.

 However, as explained in the Introduction and self-evident in the application in section \ref{sec:theoph}, constructing the SAEM machinery is a challenging task for most realistic models as typically the sufficient statistics $\bS_c$ for the complete loglikelihood need to be available, for computational efficiency.
 Moreover, for state-space models it is necessary to know the expression of the transition densities, to construct the complete loglikelihood.
 For most stochastic nonlinear models, transition densities are typically unavailable in closed form.
+Finally, even when SAEM is implemented for state-space models, as highlighted in \cite{picchini2016coupling} the particles selected from the bootstrap filter might result in a poor estimation when the resampling step is frequently triggered (see \citealp{picchini2016coupling} for solutions).

-In section \ref{sec:synlik} we propose a new, likelihood-free version of SAEM.
+In section \ref{sec:synlik} we propose a new, likelihood-free version of SAEM, that is not restricted to dynamic models.
 But first, it is necessary to introduce the synthetic likelihoods methodology, due to \cite{wood2010statistical}.